Monty Williams: Detroit Pistons (2023–2024)

-On June 2, 2023, Williams was named head coach for the Detroit Pistons.
+On June 2, 2023, Williams signed a six-year, $78.5 million to be head coach of the Detroit Pistons, reportedly the richest contract in NBA history for a coach.
 During Williams' first year as head coach for the Pistons, the team lost 28 straight games, the longest losing streak within one season in NBA history.
 They also became the thirteenth team in NBA history to have a winless month, going 0–15 in November.
 On June 19, 2024, after one season, and leading the Pistons to the worst record of the 2023–24 season with 14–68 (also a franchise-worst), Williams was fired.
 He had $65 million and 5 years remaining on his contract.

-TMI Episcopal (2024–present)

-On October 20, 2024, Williams accepted the boys’ basketball head coaching position at TMI Episcopal in San Antonio, TX, where he will coach his sons Elijah and Micah.

 Executive career

 San Antonio Spurs

 In 2016, Williams became the vice president of basketball operations for the San Antonio Spurs.
 On June 26, 2017, while serving as vice president for the Spurs, Williams was selected as the winner of the Sager Strong Award during the first NBA Awards show.